Derby City Council uses a Strengths Based Approach for all work with children and families.

-The main change made by the Regulations -Adoption Agencies (Panel and Consequential Amendments) Regulations 2012 and Revised Statutory Adoption Guidance - is that from 1st September 2012 Adoption Panels will no longer be involved in the agency's process of deciding whether a child should be placed for adoption when the Court will be involved in the decision.
+Since 1st September 2012 Adoption Panels have not been involved in the agency's process of deciding whether a child should be placed for adoption when the Court will be involved in the decision.
 Where the child's parents are not prepared to consent, where Care Proceedings are on-going or where the child has no parents, the case must be referred direct to the Agency Decision Maker.
 There is no provision for referring a case to Panel for advice, in cases where the Court will be involved, referral to Panel for any reason is prohibited and would be a breach both of the Regulations and of Data Protection principles.

-- The Agency Professional Advisor will be responsible for monitoring the quality of the Child Permanence Report (CPR) and deciding whether the report is compliant and complete before it can be submitted directly to the Agency Decision Maker (ADM);
+- The team manager for the social worker who has written the CPR is responsible for monitoring the quality of the Child Permanence Report (CPR) and deciding whether the report is compliant and complete before it can be submitted directly to the Agency Decision Maker (ADM);

 - The CPR must reflect the Children's Guardian's views and relevant expert reports;

-- In making the decision the ADM may discuss the case with the Professional Adviser, Medical Adviser and Legal Adviser;
+- In making the decision the ADM may discuss the case with the team manager, Medical Adviser and Legal Adviser;

 - The Medical Adviser will no longer see the court reports so social workers MUST ensure that any relevant medical information is raised with the medical adviser and reflected in the CPR;

 - In making the decision the ADM must consider the welfare checklist in s1 of the Adoption and Children Act 2002 and all of the information provided in the CPR and other reports;

 - List all the material that they have taken into account in reaching their decision;

 - Include any discussions that they have with the Professional, Legal or Medical Advisers;